 (e) where the agreement is bona fide entered into for the purpose of conferring on a person a right to occupy premises for a holiday;

-(f) where the agreement is entered into as owner, whether generally or in prescribed circumstances, by any prescribed person or agency being a person or agency that is acting on behalf of the Crown; or
+(f) where the agreement is entered into as lessor, whether generally or in prescribed circumstances, by any prescribed person or agency being a person or agency that is acting on behalf of the Crown;

 (g) where the agreement is a prescribed agreement, or is an agreement of a prescribed class.

-(3) This Act does not apply to or in relation to —
+(3) This Act does not apply to or in relation to any of the following —

 (a) any part of a hotel or motel;

+(b) accommodation for students provided —

+(i) by an educational institution; or

+(ii) by an entity, other than the educational institution, if the accommodation is provided other than for the purpose of making a profit,

+unless the accommodation is prescribed, or is of a class prescribed, for the purposes of this paragraph;

-(b) any part of an educational institution, college, hospital or nursing home;
+(ca) any part of a hospital or nursing home;

 (c) any premises used for the purposes of a club;

-(d) any premises used as a home for aged or disabled persons by an eligible organization within the meaning of the Aged or Disabled Persons Homes Act 1954 of the Commonwealth Parliament;
+(d) any premises used to provide residential care to approved care recipients by an approved provider as defined in the Aged Care Act 1997 (Commonwealth);

 (e) any prescribed premises or premises of a prescribed class.